Comment on page

 Put simply, a container is a runnable instance of an image.
 Containers do not hold any persistent data and therefore can be destroyed and recreated as needed.

-When the new image notification feature is enabled, the circle next to the image name indicates whether the local image is up to date, with a green circle indicating it is up to date and a red circle indicating that there is a newer version of the image available at the remote registry.
-A grey circle indicates Portainer was unable to determine whether there is an update available for the image.
+When the new image notification feature is enabled, the circle to the left of the image name indicates whether the local image is up to date, with a green tick indicating it is up to date and an orange cross indicating that there is a newer version of the image available at the remote registry.
+A grey hyphen indicates Portainer was unable to determine whether there is an update available for the image.

 To add a new container, click Add container.

 Once a container has been created you can inspect it, edit or duplicate it, toggle a container webhook, attach volumes, view logs and statistics, edit ownership, and access its console.

 If you no longer need a container, you can remove it.